Formulation and calibration of CATKE, a one-equation parameterization for microscale ocean mixing: CATKE formulation

 \subsubsection{Convective turbulence length scale}

-To formulate a model for the convective length scale, we divide the convective boundary layer into two regions: a ``convecting layer'' with unstable $N^2 < 0$, and a ``penetration layer'' with thickness $\delta$.
-The penetration layer then includes heights $z$ where $N^2(z) > 0$ but $N^2(z + \delta) < 0$.
+To formulate a length scale for free convection, we divide the freely convecting boundary layer into two regions: a ``convecting layer'' with unstable $N^2 < 0$, and a ``penetration layer'' with thickness $\delta$.
+In the penetration layer, $N^2(z) > 0$ but $N^2(z + \delta) < 0$, where we note that the vertical coordinate $z$ increases upwards and is defined such that $z < 0$.
 (We use ``penetration layer'' rather than ``entrainment layer'' used by \citeA{deardorff1970convective} because it is less likely to be confused with other types of ``entrainment''.)
-Our formulation for the convective length scale models both rapid mixing in the convective layer as well as entrainment into the boundary layer from below by plumes plunging through the convecting layer into the stably stratified penetration layer below.
-We use a convective length scale for tracers, TKE, and TKE dissipation, but not for momentum.
+Our formulation for the convective length scale models both rapid mixing in the convective layer as well as entrainment into the boundary layer from below by plumes plunging through the convecting layer into the stably-stratified penetration layer below.